 Both of these methods of hashtagging can be utilized by any business, but does this accurately explain why they’re so useful in the first place?
 Why hashtag when Twitter has a search feature?

 The answer to this is quite simple: consolidation.
 Doing a search for a subject on twitter can bring you a wide array of tweets, and a lot of them will probably not be at all what you’re looking for.
 Hashtags group everything together neatly.
-Any and all tweets and Instagram posts with this hashtag will show up, and that’s exactly what you need from your social media content.
+Any and all tweets and Instagram posts with this hashtag will show up, and that’s exactly what you need from your content writing social media.

 - Hashtags can be abused and tossing five or six in every tweet isn’t acceptable.
 Try not to go over two or three if you’re really trying to reach a wide audience.
 Inserting too many in a tweet is awkward and obvious.